gallilmaimon/DISSC/README.md

 ```

 ## Evaluation
 This section discusses how to evaluate the pretrained models on each of the datasets, first performing the SSC and then calculating all metrics.
-If you wish to manually inspect the different conversions, and alter the models, we suggest you see the ```scripts``` section and run the commands from their manually (or look at the [infer](#infer) section), these scripts are mainly meant as an "all-in-one" to wrap up key results.
+If you wish to manually inspect the different conversions, and alter the models, we suggest you see the ```scripts``` section and run the commands from there manually (or look at the [infer](#infer) section), these scripts are mainly meant as an "all-in-one" to wrap up key results.

 ### VCTK
 1. Download the pretrained DISSC model from [here](https://drive.google.com/drive/folders/1nsT-2d8q_6uLVHXJSjO6GHBFMEE_xWse?usp=share_link) to ```checkpoints/vctk```, and the pretrained vocoder from [here](https://drive.google.com/drive/folders/1LNP0u35EuBeGmXG5UIjyQnlWS78F2nGm?usp=share_link) to ```sr/checkpoints/vctk_hubert``` (if you haven't done so yet).